Tropical approach to Nagata's conjecture in positive characteristic

 \subsection{Detropicalization Lemma}

 An algebraic statement over an algebraically closed field sometimes implies the same statement over all fields of the same characteristic.
 Tropical geometry may help in such a situation, see \cite{tyomkin}.
+Another application of tropical geometry in number theory is \cite{katz2015uniform}.
 This section describes a particular application of this principle to our estimate.